 Courses from other Masters Programmes:

 The unique provision of our MLitt in Comparative Literature is the availability of courses from MLitts across the College.
 These will in every instance have to be arranged with the relevant conveners.
-You may wish to look at the course offered, for example, on the Masters Programmes in English Literature, Classics, Celtic, Film & TV, Philosophy or Theology and Religious Studies.
+You may wish to look at the courses offered, for example, on the Masters Programmes in English Literature, Classics, Celtic, Film & TV, Philosophy or Theology and Religious Studies.